Katchowski/PsychSite/README.md

-Just a website for my intro to psych class
+Just a bad website for my intro to psych class